JelleZijlstra/taxonomy/docs/name.md

   unambiguously allocated to a biologically real taxon, for example because its type specimen is lost or uninformative.
-A species inquirenda is a name (not necessarily a species name) that has not been shown to be valid, a synonym, or a nomen dubium, but which, for whatever reason, I believe there is insufficient evidence that it represents a real taxon.
+A species inquirenda is a name (not necessarily a species name) that has not been shown to be valid, a synonym, or a nomen dubium, but for which I believe there is insufficient evidence that it represents a real taxon.
 Usually, this situation arises with names published long ago that have been ignored in subsequent studies.
 For example, Kretzoi (1941) named a species